-- Why should government pick up up all of the cost of anything?
+- Why should government ("other people") pick up all of the cost of anything?

 - Do you recognize that all resources, government included, are limited?

 - Do you know what your insurer's current practices are, and their relationship with your doctor?
 How about with other doctors?
 What do they have to say about non-routine procedures?
 Prescription painkillers?

-- Why does your Explanation of Benefits - from your insurer - have dollar numbers on it that no one was paid?
+- Why does the Explanation of Benefits - from an insurer - have dollar numbers on it that no one was paid?

 What?
 Do you really believe that?

-So, the status quo isn't the best it can be.
-So people want government to step in.
-What?
 Aren't you really, seriously insane for proposing that?
-You don't like what government is doing in Iraq, you know public housing sucks...
+You don't like what government is doing in the Middle East, you know public housing sucks...

 The IRS is not your friend.
 Why would you even begin to think a Federal medical authority would be?

-Jail, for being sick and seeking a cure.
 Oh, joy.
 Did you vote for this?
-It's what you're looking at.
-There's a good chance it'll happen, as the ignorant clamor for government to give them something for "free".
+It's what happens when the ignorant clamor for government to give them something for "free".

 I have another proposal, which will still ensure doctors get paid - which cannot be set aside.
 Here's the message I sent my Senators, and which I will repeat soon:

 I believe I have a model for health care which could revolutionize the industry, improve efficiency and even put you in the White House.
 Bold claim, no?
 Well, let's see.

-We should set up the "Medical VISA Card".
+We should set up the "Medical VISA Card" - like this:

-1) This card would be issued by an existing Federal agency or contractor to every person attaining majority, or to the guardian of every person for whom one is appointed, upon their acceptance of a contract.
+• This card would be issued by an existing Federal agency or contractor to every person attaining majority, or to the guardian of every person for whom one is appointed, upon their acceptance of a contract.
 This would establish positive ID for that person.
 There would be benefits to this - see below.
 I call this a VISA card just because that company has all the assets in place to do this already.

-3) The card would have a credit limit.
-Reaching this limit would trigger agency review of the use of the card and agency participation.
+• The card would have a "threshold".
+Reaching this number would trigger agency review of the use of the card and agency participation.
 Just like reaching a deductible works in your current insurance policies, the agency takes over treatment costs and decisions once they are beyond your capabilities.
 Think of a value determined by the person's economic status - the method by which credit is responsibly extended today.

-4) The balance would be due from the holder to the agency, exactly as bank and other credit cards are handled today, with an enhancement: Legislation could require preference for reducing the card's balance, to prevent holders from running up bills on other credit cards, paying them and leaving the Medical VISA Card unpaid.
+• The balance would be due from the holder to the "medical VISA" agency, exactly as bank and other credit cards are handled today.

-5) An interest rate on outstanding balances would be established to collect two things: direct cost of the program (overhead), and an investment fund to be used for catastrophic illness and disability of all participants in the program.
+• An interest rate on outstanding balances would be established to pay the direct cost of the program (overhead), and to support an investment fund to be used for catastrophic illness and disability of all participants in the program (benefits).

-6) Card holders could be shown on-line and telephonic instructions for getting medical attention, and encouraged to avoid using emergency rooms for routine care.
-Emergency rooms can require the medical card to divert patients to other clinics.
+• Card holders could be shown instructions for getting medical attention, and encouraged to avoid using emergency rooms for routine care.
+Emergency rooms could issue the medical card to send patients to other clinics.

-9) Make no mistake about the fundamental nature of this card: up to the spending limit, the holder MUST pay.
+Make no mistake about the fundamental nature of this card: up to the "threshold" amount, the holder MUST pay.
 People simply won't be careful with other people's money.